Unique Student Identifier (USI) Mandatory since 1 January 2015

 Participants have up to 2 years to complete the assessment requirements of the qualification.
 This time frame will vary for each individual depending on their existing level of skills and knowledge.

-AIM WA recommends regular attendance on the monthly Free Qualification Support Workshops while completing the assessment requirements.
+AIM WA recommends regular attendance on the free Qualification Support Workshops while completing the assessment requirements.

 BSBPMG409 Apply project scope management techniques

 BSBPMG414 Apply project information management and communications techniques